The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

-The drug doses listed below were obtained from Lexicomp®, a widely accepted and used on-line pharmacology resource.
+The first-line drug doses listed below were obtained from Lexicomp®, a widely accepted and used on-line pharmacology resource.

 Isoniazid is classified as an antitubercular.
-Its mechanism of action is not known, but most likely it acts by disruption if the integrity of the TB cell wall.
+Its mechanism of action is not known, but most likely, it acts by disruption if the integrity of the TB cell wall.